Liam Gallagher – C’mon You Know

 Photo: Jordan Curtis Hughes

 C’mon You Know is released on 27th May 2022.
 For further information or to order the album visit Liam Gallagher’s website here.
+The album is available in Hi-Res on Qobuz and all the major streaming services.

 Watch the video for the single Better Days here: